zchee/golang-wiki/Modules.md

 ### Should I still add a go.mod file if I do not have any dependencies?

 Yes.
-This helps communicate to the ecosystem that you are opting in to modules, supports working outside of GOPATH, and in addition the `module` directive in your `go.mod` serves as a definitive declaration of the identify of your code (which is part of the reason the older approach of import comments might eventually be deprecated).
-That said, modules overall are an opt-in capability in Go 1.11.
+This supports working outside of GOPATH, helps communicate to the ecosystem that you are opting in to modules, and in addition the `module` directive in your `go.mod` serves as a definitive declaration of the identify of your code (which is one reason why import comments might eventually be deprecated).
+Of course, modules are purely an opt-in capability in Go 1.11.

 ### Why does `go build` require gcc, and why are prebuilt packages such as net/http not used?